-- 5. A few mesh resolution guidelines and rough estimates for LES/DES simulations - 6.
+- 1. SRS simulations - 2.
+LES equations Filtered Navier-Stokes equations - 3.
+Sub-grid scale models for LES - 4.
+DES brief review - 5.
+A few mesh resolution guidelines and rough estimates for LES/DES simulations - 6.
 Final remarks on LES/DES turbulence models

-- As for RANS/URANS turbulence models, in LES there are many different models to approximate the apparent stress tensor that appears in the governing equations as a consequence of the filtering operation. - We will call this tensor the sub-grid scale stress tensor or $au^{SGS}$ . - Just to name a few models to approximate the sub-grid scale stress tensor: - Smagorinsky, dynamic Smagorinsky-Lilly, Deardoff, WALE, Germano dynamic model, Algebraic WMLES S-Omega Model Formulation, one equation kinetic energy transport (standard and dynamic), Bardina model, and so on. - As for RANS, the sub-grid scale models are based on the Boussinesq hypothesis and the gradient diffusion hypothesis. - Most of the models are algebraic (or zero equations). - Meaning that they do not use additional equations to model the stress tensor.
+- As for RANS/URANS turbulence models, in LES there are many different models to approximate the apparent stress tensor that appears in the governing equations as a consequence of the filtering operation. - We will call this tensor the sub-grid scale stress tensor or au^{SGS} . - Just to name a few models to approximate the sub-grid scale stress tensor: - Smagorinsky, dynamic Smagorinsky-Lilly, Deardoff, WALE, Germano dynamic model, Algebraic WMLES S-Omega Model Formulation, one equation kinetic energy transport (standard and dynamic), Bardina model, and so on. - As for RANS, the sub-grid scale models are based on the Boussinesq hypothesis and the gradient diffusion hypothesis. - Most of the models are algebraic (or zero equations). - Meaning that they do not use additional equations to model the stress tensor. - Also, as they are algebraic, they do not explicitly compute the modeled TKE.

-- Let us introduce the Smagorinsky model [1]. - In this model, the sub-grid scale stress tensor $\tau^{SGS}$ is modeled as follows,
+- Let us introduce the Smagorinsky model [1]. - In this model, the sub-grid scale stress tensor au^{SGS} is modeled as follows,